dsloyer/ez-kubeadm/README.md

      ```
   5. Clone ez-kubeadm into your projects directory, e.g. #HOME/projects/ez-kubeadm.
   6. Create a project directory specific to the new kubernetes cluster; e.g. $HOME/projects/ukube/.
-  7. Accept ez-kubeadm's default directory for kubeconfig files -- $HOME/.kube/config.d.
-This can be
-     over-ridden by using the "-o" option to makeK8s.sh.
-If you accept the default directory,
-     create it:
-     ```
-     $ mkdir -p $HOME/.kube/config.d
-     ```
   8. cd to the specific kubernetes cluster project directory, e.g. $HOME/projects/ukube
   9. Run "vagrant init"
      ```